 When are Council Meetings?

-Council meetings are held at the Town office in Council Chambers on the 2nd and 4th Tuesday of every month at 7:00 pm, unless otherwise stated which will be advertised in local public media.
+Council meetings are held at the Town office in Council Chambers on the 2nd and 4th Tuesday of every month at 7:00 pm, unless otherwise stated which will be advertised.

 Can any member of the community speak to Council?

 Yes, Regular Meetings of Council will always consist of Scheduled and Public Delegation.
 Any members of Public can speak when called at the meeting.